Courage-1984/Dataset-Forge/docs/README_full.md

 ## Menu System

-- Use hierarchical menu structure (7 main categories).
+- Use hierarchical menu structure.
 - Use `show_menu()` from `dataset_forge.utils.menu`.
 - Include emojis in menu options.
 - Handle `KeyboardInterrupt` and `EOFError` gracefully.